domsson/falcon/README.md

 Broadcast message to scan the sim for components.
 Matching components (those with the same `bank` name) should reply to the sender via `pong`.
-The `ident-string` is the string originally taken from the description, which for the controller is simply the `bank` name.

 #### `pong`